MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 ## New and Changed Group Policy objects
 The Group Policy Drives Maps processes the entire list of new and changed GPOs sequentially.
 The extension logs any errors reading the Group Policy objects and continues processing until it reaches the end of the list.

 The extension cycles through the list of Group Policy objects in the list starting with the first entry in the list.
 The extension collects the prerequisite information about the current GPO.
 From this information, the extension builds file path location to the configuration file.
-The configuration file location path begins with the GPO’s file system path.
-The extension then concatenates the string \User\Preferences\Drives\Drives.xml to the end of the GPO’s file system path.
+The configuration file location path begins with the GPOâ€™s file system path.
+The extension then concatenates the string \User\Preferences\Drives\Drives.xml to the end of the GPOâ€™s file system path.
 This creates a full path, including file name, to the configuration file.

 > [!NOTE]
 > Windows only allows the configuration and application of Group Policy Drives Map to users.